 Terms defined elsewhere

-This draft glossary adopts the following policy terms defined elsewhere:
+This glossary adopts the following policy terms defined elsewhere:

 7.1.1 Data governance (ITU-T FG DPM D0.1): Set of activities aimed to design, implement and monitor a strategic plan for data asset management.

 7.1.2 High Income Countries (HIC): List of countries with higher levels of income that is defined by the World Bank and reviewed regularly, as found at https://datahelpdesk.worldbank.org/knowledgebase/articles/906519.